CFind/wheatley/README.md

-All credit goes to Valve and Portal 2 developers for the name.
+All credit goes to Valve Corporation, also known as Valve Software and Portal 2 developers for the name.
+Special shoutout to [Stephen Merchant](https://www.stephenmerchant.com/) for his brilliant performance.